bstarynk/old-melt-monitor/README.md

 space which can be persisted.
 An item without a space is transient and is not persisted on disk.

-Items are persisted using their UUID as some key.
+Items are persisted using their string-id as some key.
 The space is also a persistency area.
 The root space is an Sqlite3 database (whose SQL dump is kept in the GIT repository).

 ### dictionnary

 We have one global dictionnary of named items.
-Names are C-like identifiers.
+Names are C-like identifiers, but are required to start with a letter (hence, string ids are not names).
 An item can have at most one name (but many items are anonymous).
-Some named item are predefined (see `monimelt-names.h` file) because they are created before loading the state Sqlite3 file.
+Some named items are predefined (see `predef-monimelt.h` file) because they are created before loading the state Sqlite3 file.

 ## Agenda, tasklets and work threads